Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks

 The hypervolumes of the remaining objects were scaled into the same range by finding suitable values for $a_{object}$.
 For example, if the hypervolume of $B^4$ were to also fall within this range, it was necessary to choose $a_{B^4}$ such that $\frac{\pi^2}{2}a_{B^4}^4 \in [16 \pi^3 a_\mathrm{min}^4, 32 \pi^3 a_\mathrm{max}^4]$.
-Rearranging this expression leads to Equation~\ref{eqn:ball_range}, and the remaining ranges were deduced in the same way.
+Rearranging this expression leads to Equation~\ref{eqn:ball_range}.
+The remaining ranges given in Equations~\ref{eqn:S1xB3_range} and~\ref{eqn:S2xB2_range} were deduced in the same way.